Scoliosis

 Pathophysiology

-• Most of the curves in the spine develop during the first year of life, and strong correlation has been found between the nursing posture of the infant and development of the curve.
+• Most of the curves in the spine develop during the first year of life, and a strong correlation has been found between the nursing posture of the infant and the development of the curve.

 • It is less common in the United States than in Europe, where babies are nursed in the supine position.

-• Infants have a natural tendency to turn toward the right side, and because of plasticity of the infant’s axial skeleton, this can lead to development of plagiocephaly, bat ear on the right side, and curvature of the spine toward the left side.
+• Infants have a natural tendency to turn toward the right side, and because of the plasticity of the infant’s axial skeleton, this can lead to the development of plagiocephaly, bat ear on the right side, and curvature of the spine toward the left side.

 Statistics and Incidences